Have you ever wondered what you could do to help maintain and secure our water supply?

 Save water in the garden:

-- Use a water butt to catch large amounts of rainwater and use this to water your plants, clean your car and wash your windows.
+- You can use a water butt to collect a lot of rainwater and then use it to accomplish things like water plants, wash your car, and wipe off your windows.

 What Else Can You Do To Save Water?

 Ensure the washer and dishwasher are completely loaded before starting a cycle.

 Water is conserved when washing machines and dishwashers are run to capacity, as they only use as much water as they require to wash the complete load.

 This will help you save the most money and water possible on every cycle of your appliances.

 Watch this video to learn how to pack your dishwasher efficiently and save water: